-To qualify for admission, applicants need to fulfill the admission requirements which are a complete and suitable Bachelor’s degree in the relevant field of studies and demonstrate a proof of English language proficiency.
-More details are available in the document:
+To qualify for admission, applicants need to have a complete and suitable Bachelor’s degree in the relevant field of studies and demonstrate proof of English language proficiency.
+More details are available here:

 Application dates & deadlines

 14 November 2022 - 6 February 2023: Open to EU/EEA/CH/Non-EU citizens